duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_examples.md

 });
 ```

-This helper is also very simple, but it is important because it uses the `DDG.get_asset_path()` function which returns the URI for an asset stored in a plugin's share folder.
-This is necessary because Spice plugins and their content are versioned internally.
+This helper is also very simple, but it is important because it uses the `DDG.get_asset_path()` function which returns the URI for an asset stored in a instant answer's share folder.
+This is necessary because Spice instant answers and their content are versioned internally.
 So the URI returned by this function will contain the proper version number, which is required to access any assets.

-## Example #4 - Dictionary (More Advanced Plugin)
+## Example #4 - Dictionary (More Advanced Instant Answer)
-The dictionary plugin is a more advanced plugin than the previous examples, because it requires multiple endpoints (which means it has multiple perl modules -`.pm` files) in order to function properly.
+The dictionary instant answer is a more advanced instant answer than the previous examples, because it requires multiple endpoints (which means it has multiple perl modules -`.pm` files) in order to function properly.
 You will notice the `definition` endpoint is a subdirectory of the `dictionary` directory: `zeroclickinfo-spice/share/spice/dictionary/definition/`.
-In the case of the **Dictionary** plugin, its Perl modules work together as one plugin, however if the other endpoints worked seperately from the `definition` endpoint, such as they do in the **[Last.FM](https://github.com/duckduckgo/zeroclickinfo-spice/tree/spice2/share/spice/lastfm)** plugin, they too would each have their own subdirectories and would also each have their own respective JavaScript, Handlebars and CSS files.
+In the case of the **Dictionary** instant answer, its Perl modules work together as one instant answer, however if the other endpoints worked seperately from the `definition` endpoint, such as they do in the **[Last.FM](https://github.com/duckduckgo/zeroclickinfo-spice/tree/spice2/share/spice/lastfm)** instant answer, they too would each have their own subdirectories and would also each have their own respective JavaScript, Handlebars and CSS files.

 To begin, lets look at the first callback function definition in the Dictionary javascript: